dhardestylewis/terrain_aggregator/README.md

 LOG:  database system is ready to accept connections
 ```

+# Updating the database with new Lidar tiles

-# To populate the database with newly added tiles, the following commands can be used to generate a list of raster tiles to add to the table:
+## To populate the database with newly added tiles, the following commands can be used to generate a list of raster tiles to add to the table

 From the parent directory of TNRIS Lidar data, on the command line:
 ```bash